 Yes.
 In Virginia, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
 Nolo's Quicken WillMaker & Trust produces a letter to your executor that generally explains what the job requires.
 If you don't name an executor, the probate court will appoint someone to take on the job of winding up your estate.

 If you and your spouse divorce (or if a court determines that your marriage is not legal), Virginia law revokes any language in your will that leaves property to your spouse.
 It also revokes any provision that names your spouse to be your executor unless you specifically state in your will that divorce should not affect the appointment of your executor.
 If you happen to remarry your spouse and do not make a new will, this rule will not apply.
 Virginia Code § 64.2-412.
 If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.

 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

-In a few states, you can make a legal will digitally – that is, you can make the will, sign it, and have it witnessed without ever printing it out.
+In a handful of states, you can make a legal will digitally—that is, you can make the will, sign it, and have it witnessed without ever printing it out.
 Although such electronic wills are currently available in only a minority of states, many other states are considering making electronic wills legal.
-It is generally assumed that most states will allow them in the near future.
-At the time of this publication, legislation is currently pending in Virginia for consideration of adopting electronic wills in the state.
+Virginia currently doesn't allow e-wills, but that may change in the future.

 You can find Virginia's laws about making wills here: Code of Virginia Title 64.2 Wills, Trusts, and Fiduciaries Subtitle II Wills and Decedents' Estates Chapter 4 Wills.